A Guaranteed-Win Lucky Slot Machine

 background

-This research led to two threads: the psychological mechanisms that make luck feel real (self-deception, self-efficacy, rituals) and the cultural forms that make luck visible (clover, lottery, saju, horoscope).
-Based on these insights, I created The Lucky Box—a tangible, interactive ritual that turns invisible hope into a physical moment you can trigger and hold.
+Through research, I identified two key threads: the psychological mechanisms that make luck feel real, and the cultural forms that make luck visible.
+Together, these insights informed the creation of The Lucky Box—a tangible, interactive ritual that turns abstract hope into a physical action users can trigger and hold.

 Mechanisms of luck